 Are you buying a house and need an inspector to examine the existing septic system?
 Remember, septic inspections are the same.
 The planning and installation of a new septic system is an expensive investment, so the inspection is not something you want to skimp on.
 Make sure to keep the following questions top-of-mind before hiring a septic inspector.
-These tips will help ensure you choose the company for the job.
+These tips will help ensure you choose the right company for the job.

 Is the inspector certified by the National Association of Wastewater Transporters (NAWT)?